 \subsection{Non-universality of the virial mass function}

-\citet{Despali:2015yla,Diemer:2020rgd,Ondaro-Mallea:2021yfv} have shown that the HMF preserves most of its universality when described as a function of the virial mass, as predicted by the spherical collapse model \citep{Eke:1996ds,Bryan_1998}.
-Still, departure from universality can reach up to $20$ percent for the high-end tail of the mass function~\citep[see, for instance,][]{Diemer:2020rgd}.
+\citet{Despali:2015yla,Diemer:2020rgd,Ondaro-Mallea:2021yfv} showed that the HMF preserves most of its universality when described as a function of the virial mass, as predicted by the spherical collapse model \citep{Eke:1996ds,Bryan_1998}.
+Still, departure from universality can reach up to $20$ percent for the high-end tail of the mass function~\citep[see e.g.][]{Diemer:2020rgd}.

 In the following sections, and for the specific purpose of tracing the origin of any departure from universality, we use the \aetiology\ set of simulations to model the dependence of the virial HMF both as a function of the shape of the matter power spectrum and of the background evolution.
-Unless stated otherwise, the simulations used here have been run using \gfour\, with initial conditions generated at $z=99$ according to 2LPT.
-Halo catalogs have been extracted on the fly with \gfour's \subfind\ implementation.
+Unless stated otherwise, the simulations used here were run using \gfour\, with initial conditions generated at $z=99$ according to 2LPT.
+Halo catalogues were extracted on the fly with the \gfour \subfind\ implementation.
 Halos were binned according to their mass using $50$ log-spaced intervals in the number of particles.

-For the calibration of the HMF, we impose a mass cut which corresponds to a minimum number of 300 particles so as to minimize the noise in the identification of low-mass halos~\citep[see, for instance,][]{Leroy:2020fzc}.
+For the calibration of the HMF, we impose a mass cut that corresponds to a minimum number of 300 particles so as to minimise the noise in the identification of low-mass halos~\citep[see e.g.][]{Leroy:2020fzc}.
 We assume the likelihood presented in Sect.~\ref{sec:likelihood} with $\sigma_{\rm sys}=0.01\, N_i^{\rm sim}$.
-This choice for the systematic error means that the relative error has a floor of $1$ percent in the total error budget, thus avoiding over-weighting mass bins with many halos, for which the purely Poisson error under-predicts the true data variance, as discussed in Sect.~\ref{sec:ics} and~\ref{sec:samplevariance}.
-Its value was chosen so that the best-fit neither over nor under fits the simulations over the entire redshift range considered, i.e., keeping the fit-quality constant.
-We use the snapshots at $z=\{2.0, 1.5, 1.0, 0.5, 0.15, 0.0\}$.
+This choice for the systematic error means that the relative error has a floor of $1$ percent in the total error budget, thus avoiding over-weighting mass bins with many halos, for which the purely Poisson error under-predicts the true data variance, as discussed in Sects.~\ref{sec:ics} and~\ref{sec:samplevariance}.
+Its value was chosen so that the best-fit neither over- nor under-fits the simulations over the entire redshift range considered, that is, keeping the fit-quality constant.
+We use the snapshots at $z=\{2.00, 1.25, 0.90, 0.52, 0.29, 0.14, 0.0\}$.